chaisemartinPackages/did_multiplegt_dyn/vignettes/vignette_3.md

 The paragraph above explains why `did_multiplegt_dyn` does not allow to request more placebos than effects.
 However, it could be argued that tests for pre-trends under this rationale do not exploit in full the available data.
 To this end, it is possible to tweak the data and retrieve the placebos that are, by default, ignored by the program.

 Suppose that we want to force `did_multiplegt_dyn` to compute $DID^{pl}_2$ using the treatment rollout in the table above.
 As remarked above, this boils down to allowing for the estimation of $DID_2$.
-A way to do that is to create an artificial period $5$ where the treatment (and outcome) of all groups is equal to 0:
+A way to do that is to create an artificial period $5$ where the treatment (and outcome) of all groups is equal to 0 (henceforth, we will call them _null periods_):

 |T|$D_{1,t}$| $D_{2,t}$ |
 |---:|---:|---:|